joao147/git-commands/README.md

 Print all difference in files that compare current state with hash commit.

 ### git diff < hash_commit > < other_hash_commit >
-show you all difference in files comparing both hashs commit.
+show you all difference in files comparing both commits hash.

 ## Commit
 ### git commit